If your business is going to sell food, you must notify either your local council or the NSW Food Authority before you start.

 - is a not-for-profit community or fundraising event selling food that is not potentially hazardous

-- is a primary production food business (that is not a small egg or poultry farm).
+- is a primary production food business (that does not need a Food Authority licence).

 If you're unsure of the notification requirements for your business, visit the NSW Food Authority website.